isGavri/NeoVimConfig/README.md

 This repo is meant for a quick configuration of my editor in external computers
 ## Dependencies
 The neccessary dependencies are
-- live-grep for telescope
+- ripgrep for telescope
 - Silicon for ss
+- rustup
-- //TODO
+- jdk-openjdk